Key Takeaway

 Phentermine is a sympathomimetic amine (a stimulant that acts on your central nervous system.
 It triggers the release of norepinephrine, a neurotransmitter that suppresses appetite through the fight-or-flight pathway. it puts your body in a mild state of arousal that overrides hunger signals.

 Phentermine is taken orally as a daily pill.
 It works quickly) most people notice appetite suppression within the first few days.
-However, the effect tends to diminish over time as the body develops tolerance.
+But the effect tends to diminish over time as the body develops tolerance.

 "We now have cardiovascular outcomes data showing semaglutide reduces MACE events by 20% in people with obesity, independent of diabetes status.
 The SELECT trial[1] changed how we think about these medications.", Dr. A. Michael Lincoff, MD, Cleveland Clinic, lead author of SELECT

-For a deeper look at how GLP-1 medications work, read our .
+For a deeper look at how GLP-1 medications work, read our.

 Efficacy: Weight Loss Results Compared